 The Company has entered into sub-contracting arrangements with its subsidiaries basedon transfer pricing methodology for development and enhancement of its products as wellas marketing of its products by the subsidiaries across locations._ The Company has alsoentered into marketing arrangements with its subsidiaries wherein there is a cross-chargedone by the subsidiaries towards its efforts for the same.

 The Policy on Related party transactions as approved by the Board is uploaded on theCompany's website under the link https://www.subex.com/investors/shareholder-services/

 Maintenance of cost records as specified by the Central Government under sub-section(1) of Section 148 of the Companies Act 2013 is not applicable to the Company as theCompany operates out of a Special Economic Zone (SEZ) .

 In accordance with the provision of Section 134(3)(c) of the Companies Act 2013 theBoard of Directors affirms:

-b) That the accounting policies have been selected and applied consistently and it hasmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at March 31 2019 and of the loss of theCompany for the year ended on that date;
+b) That the accounting policies have been selected and applied consistently and it hasmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of Affairs of the Company as at March 31 2020 and of the loss of theCompany for the year ended on that date;

 |For Subex Limited ||For Subex Limited |

 |Chairman Non-Executive & Non-Independent Director ||Managing Director & CEO |

 |DIN:00239589 ||DIN:06563872 |

 |August 10 2020. ||August 10 2020. |